steamworks4j

 Encrypted app tickets

-The SteamEncryptedAppTicket wrapper is embedded inside the server module, but works as a stand-alone since it only depends on the sdkencryptedappticket shared library.
-Its use is simple - you just need to ensure that the native library is loaded first.
+The SteamEncryptedAppTicket wrapper is part of the server module, but works as a stand-alone since it only depends on the sdkencryptedappticket shared library.
+Its use is simple - you just need to ensure that the native libraries are loaded first.

 }